maxvdo/WDPS1917_RESIT/README.md

 ------------------------------------------------------------------------------------------------------------
 ## FINAL RESULTS ##

-Finally, I reduced the elastic search results from 1000 to 5.
-Additionally, I reduced the top freebase IDs based on the elastic search score.
+Finally, I reduced the elastic search results from 1000 to 5 based on the top scores.
 In the code, this is denoted by 'r'.
 Again, I ran it without the use of Spark.
 I got the following results:

 -  886 golden entities
--  predictions
+-  38941 predictions
 -  731 mappings
 -  379 of them are correct mappings.